Lower bounds on bipartite entanglement in noisy graph states: Background and model

 \subsection{Our noise model and modified graph states}

 For our noise model we consider depolarizing noise after the creation of the $n$ qubits in the $\ket{+}^{\otimes n}$ state prior to the application of the $\CZ$ gates.
 Note that depolarizing $\ket{+}$ states is equivalent to applying dephasing noise to them.
-Under such noise, the qubit remains in $\ket{+}$ with some probability $P$, and flips into $\ket{-}$ with probability $1-P$.
+Under such noise, each qubit remains in $\ket{+}$ with some probability $P$, and flips into $\ket{-}$ with probability $1-P$.
 We should mention that since $Z$ gates commute with $\CZ$ gates, dephasing noise on the initial $\ket{+}$ qubits before the $\CZ$ gates is equivalent to first applying the $\CZ$ operations followed by dephasing.
 In principle, we can have noise both before and after the $\CZ$ gates, but due to this equivalence, we can parameterize the combined effect of both with a single application of dephasing noise on each qubit before the $\CZ$ operations.

+Our choice of the symmetric noise model where each qubit is affected by the same amount of dephasing noise is motivated by its practical relevance.
+Early-generation quantum networks are likely to involve short distances between and uniform hardware across nodes, leading to comparable noise levels for all qubits.
+While asymmetric noise scenarios may become relevant in next-generation networks with heterogeneous hardware, extreme cases (e.g., $P_A \ll P_B$ or $P_B \ll P_A$) seem unlikely, as both parties would aim to minimize noise through comparable technologies.
+That said, our framework is capable of handling asymmetric noise, which is being considered in~\cite{goodenough2024bipartite}.

 In light of the above noise model, our noisy graph state will be a mixture of standard as well as \emph{modified graph states} in which a subset of the $n$ qubits are flipped from $\ket{+}$ to $\ket{-}$ before the application of the $\CZ$ gates, see for example~\cite{goyal2006purification, patil2023clifford}.
-Note that in the stabilizer formalism, a $Z$ gate leaves a $Z$ operator invariant, but flips an $X$ into $-X$.
+The modified graph states constituting this mixture can still be individually described by the stabilizer formalism.
+Note that a $Z$ gate leaves a $Z$ operator in a stabilizer generator invariant, but flips an $X$ into $-X$.
 Consequently, for each initial qubit $i$ transformed from $\ket{+}$ to $\ket{-}$ due to the application of a $Z_i$ operator from dephasing, the corresponding stabilizer generator acquires a minus sign.